 We are working towards our target to reduce carbon emissions from customer homes in use by 75% by 2030.
 Our standard house types integrate energy efficiency measures and other sustainability features, and from 2021, a working from home area that can help customers reduce their travel footprint.
 Around 80% of house types are designed to achieve an average SAP rating of 84 or above, while 16% are 86 or above.
 Our production teams and those responsible for energy use in our offices and sales areas must follow our Energy Do’s and Don’ts guidance document for reducing energy use and we are rolling out training on our standards through masterclass sessions.

-We are exceeding regulatory and planning requirements by integrating wildlife enhancements on new sites, starting with hedgehog highways, bug hotels and wildlife friendly planting in 2021.
-We issued our standard for hedgehog highways, developed with NGO Hedgehog Street, during early 2021.
+We are exceeding regulatory and planning requirements by integrating wildlife enhancements on new sites, starting with hedgehog highways, bug hotels, bee bricks and wildlife friendly planting in 2021 and bat boxes from 2022.
+We issued our standard for hedgehog highways, developed with NGO Hedgehog Street, during 2021 and our guidance on bug hotels and bee bricks, reviewed by Buglife.

 Our Home for Nature Toolkit helps our teams to increase biodiversity on our sites and our Guide to Green Infrastructure was developed with input from the Wildlife Trust.
 It requires our business units to go beyond local authority requirements in areas such as incorporating existing trees and woodland.
-Guidance for bug hotels and bee bricks is in development with input from Buglife and will be issued during 2021, as well as guidance on planting and our Biodiversity Net Gain Process Manual that will help our regional businesses and land teams manage the risks, costs and opportunities associated with net gain.
+All our new sites will integrate biodiversity net gain from 2023.
+Our Biodiversity Net Gain Process Manual that will help our regional businesses and land teams manage the risks, costs and opportunities associated with net gain.

 Water and flood risk